-All reports and forms submitted in compliance with this section must be submitted electronically by the Permittee to the Director or initial recipient, as defined in 40 CFR § 127.2(b), in compliance with this section and 40 CFR Part 3 (including, in all cases, subpart D to Part 3), 40 CFR § 122.22, and 40 CFR Part 127.
+All reports and forms submitted in compliance with this permit must be submitted electronically by the Permittee to the Director or initial recipient, as defined in 40 CFR § 127.2(b), in compliance with this section and 40 CFR Part 3 (including, in all cases, subpart D to Part 3), 40 CFR § 122.22, and 40 CFR Part 127.
 Part 127 is not intended to undo existing requirements for electronic reporting.

-The Permittee must electronically submit Discharge Monitoring Reports (DMRs) using EPA's NetDMR electronic reporting tool found at:
+The Permittee must electronically submit Discharge Monitoring Reports (DMRs) using EPA's NetDMR electronic reporting tool found at: (https://netdmr.epa.gov/netdmr/public/login.htm).

-(https://netdmr.epa.gov/netdmr/public/login.htm).
 The Permittee must also submit analytical data sheets from any laboratory it uses through the NetDMR system as attachments to the DMR.
-The Permittee shall continue to submit its monitoring data in DMRs to EPA and DOEE no later than the 28th day of the following month electronically using NetDMR.
+The Permittee shall continue to submit its monitoring data electronically using NetDMR to EPA and DOEE no later than the 28th day of the month following the completed monitoring period.
 When the Permittee submits DMRs using NetDMR, it is not required to submit hard copies of DMRs to EPA or DOEE.